I have problems downloading some files, what to do?

 How to install and uninstall the sceneries?

 Just uncompress the 7z file with 7-Zip (Windows) or The Unarchiver (for MacOS X) and copy the extracted folder into the custom scenery folder of XP.
-You could also copy the extracted folder to an extra folder outside of X-Plane folder and then create a shortcut in the custom scenery folder to the new scenery.
+You could also copy the extracted folder to an outside folder and then create a shortcut in the custom scenery folder to the new scenery folder.

-After running XP10 once (only necessary till startup screen) adjust the order/priority of the sceneries (see below).
+Entries for new sceneries will always be added on the top, therefore after running XP10/11 once (only necessary till startup screen) you have to adjust the order/priority of the sceneries (see below).

 To disable a scenery edit ‘scenery_packs.ini’ and change the entry for the scenery ‘SCENERY_PACK’ to ‘SCENERY_PACK_DISABLED’.